Dan Single: Personal life

-In 2006, Single's son was born to with ex-partner, P.E.
+In 2006, Single's son was born to ex-partner, P.E.
 Nation founder, Pip Edwards.

 In 2012, Single became engaged to model Bambi Northwood-Blyth.
 The couple married in January 2014 at the Beach Hotel in Byron Bay and divorced in 2017, one month after Single's fall in Paris.

 Single and Northwood-Blyth launched a line of rosé called 'D&B Pour les Amour' in 2014 and a range of silk pyjamas called 'P.Jame'.

 In March 2017, Single and then wife Northwood-Blyth were on holiday in Paris when he fell 35 meters feet-first from a balcony at the Grand Hotel Amour.
 He shattered every bone from his feet to his hips and pelvis and was in a coma for two weeks while he underwent eight operations.
 Controversially, Single started a GoFundMe page asking the public to contribute $250,000 to his recovery.
 This request was met by disdain and labelled a "pathetic disgrace" by the media and the public.